 B2B customers find online reviews and recommendations more trustworthy than any endorsement.
 Hence, business-to-business companies should focus more on trends that are more likely to be adopted by customers, and they find it easy to recommend it to their peers, family, and friends.

-Let’s see what makes customers experience so crucial for B2B marketing in 2020
+Let’s see what makes customers experience so crucial for B2B marketing

 Improve Customer RetentionA retained customer is an asset to the organization.
 In many ways, they save the company’s operational cost.
 Imagine, the sales & marketing cost to acquire new customers is much higher than retaining existing ones.
 Every customer retained is every profit earned.